EtheaDev/DelphiGoogleMap/README.md

 Related links: https://www.embarcadero.com/ - https://learndelphi.org/

-## INSTALLATION
+## MANUAL INSTALLATION

+If you don't want to use the installer, you can build the packages:

-- Open {DelphiGoogleMapFolder}\Packages\DelphiGoogleMapsPackages.groupproj from Delphi IDE
+- Open {DelphiGoogleMapFolder}\Packages\{DelphiVer}\DelphiGoogleMapsPackages.groupproj from Delphi IDE
 - Build Run-Time Package: DelphiGoogleMap
 - Build and Install Design-Time Package:
 - Add {DelphiGoogleMapFolder}\Source to Delphi source path